Setting Up Memberships

 ### Member Login Requirement

 Members must be logged in to their CrowdWork account when purchasing tickets for their membership benefits to apply automatically.
-When logged in, eligible events will show as $0 during checkout.
+When logged in, covered events show their member price during checkout — $0 on a Free Admission tier, or the reduced price on a Percent Off or Dollars Off tier.

 ### Billing & Renewal